Ciela-Institute/caustics/paper.md

 sky.
 As more lens systems have been discovered (low thousands), they have emerged as a key tool for making precision measurements and answering pressing questions in astrophysics.
-Notable among these is the measurement of the expansion rate of the Universe [@holycow], for which lensing has quickly become competitive in the state-of-the-art.
+Notable among these is the measurement of the expansion rate of the Universe [@holycow].
 Lensing also promises to unlock information about dark matter[@Hezaveh2016], supernovae [@Rodney2021], quasars, and the first stars [@Welch2022] among other topics.
 Future surveys will discover orders of magnitude more lens system (hundreds of thousands).
 Here we present a code `caustics` to meet the massive computational requirements of modelling so many lensing systems in detail.

 # Statement of need